2010-08-26 03:06:34 • ID: 1001

 A Châtelperronien is followed by an Aurignacien I (Aurignacien ancien with split-based spear points).

-In my view The Valley offers great potential for up-to-Date excavations, similar to the Castelmerle area, especially to the evaluation of the early Aurignacian in the Aquitaine.
+In my view the valley offers great potential for up-to-Date excavations, similar to the Castelmerle area, especially for the evaluation of the early Aurignacian in the Aquitaine.

 Suggested Reading and Surf the Blog

 Le Paléolithique supérieur en Périgord, Bordeaux, Delmas, 1960.
 (Figure 3: Seminal work, very rare and a "must" for every Scientist and Collector!)

 L'affaire de l'abri du poisson ,patrie et préhistoire Randall White Éditions Fanlac 2007